Enterprise Single Sign-On Playbook

 These are key terms used throughout this document.

-• Assertion protocol - A data exchange format used to communicate authentication and authorization information between two agency resources.
+- Assertion protocol - A standardized data exchange format and set of rules used to communicate federated authentication and attribute information between an IdP and RP.

-• Public Cloud - A cloud infrastructure provisioned for open use by the general public.
+- Public Cloud - A cloud infrastructure provisioned for open use by the general public.
 A public cloud exists on the premises of the cloud provider, owner, and operator, who may be a business, academic, or government organization, or some combination of the three.
-In the context of this playbook, “cloud” refers to a public cloud.
+In the context of this playbook, “cloud” refers to a public cloud, acting as a RP that accepts federated assertions from the agency’s IdP.

 Disclaimer